brainstormforce/wp-spectra/readme.txt

 = 2.0.13 - FRIDAY, 16th SEPTEMBER 2022 =
 * Fix: Icon List - Text Alignment not working properly on front-end.
 * Fix: Form - Backward Compatibility Stylings Issue on the editor.
+* Fix: Call To Action - Button css conflict with Newspaper theme.

 = 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 =
 * Improvement: How to block - Option to disable step links.